CodeForBuffalo/project-ideas/README.md

 #### Or, create a new idea.

 If you don't see the idea you have in mind, [add a new one](https://github.com/open-austin/project-ideas/issues/new).
 You'll need a title and description.
-Someone from the Open Austin Core Team will respond, likely with some questions or feedback, and assign you to the issue to indicate you are leading the effort.
+Someone from the Code for Buffalo Core Team will respond, likely with some questions or feedback, and assign you to the issue to indicate you are leading the effort.

 *Here's a [quick video intro](https://www.youtube.com/watch?v=KlrJVSJRUN4) on using Github Issues for discussion.*